Siddharth-lal-13/Reddit-Analysis-Dashboard/README.md

 ### Code Breakdown

 - **`data_processing.py`**: Manages data ingestion and preprocessing by loading the `data.json` file and transforming it into a structured pandas DataFrame.
 This module encapsulates data handling logic, ensuring clean input for downstream analysis.
 - **`visualizations.py`**: Generates interactive visualizations using Plotly, including time series plots, pie charts, network graphs, and topic trend analyses.
-This module leverages Plotly’s capabilities to deliver dynamic, user-friendly graphics.
+This module leverages Plotly's capabilities to deliver dynamic, user-friendly graphics.
 - **`ai_ml.py`**: Implements machine learning and AI functionalities, utilizing Latent Dirichlet Allocation (LDA) via scikit-learn for topic modeling and the Google Gemini API for generating natural language summaries of trends.
 - **`main.py`**: Serves as the central orchestrator, integrating all components into a Dash application.
 It defines the layout, configures interactive callbacks, and initializes the server for deployment.